 - Unintentionally Unsympathetic: Joan has lost her husband and son (though the latter in self-defense), but viewers felt that she has lost all sympathy for callously ignoring her husband's problem for the past 14 years; one time even turning the TV volume up to block out her husband's blood-curdling screams.
 This actually makes her just as guilty as Isaiah for Sidney's death, because if she had taken action the first moment where she witnessed Isaiah attacking him and reprimanded him sooner (or called 911 to solve the issue), then her husband wouldn't have been so psychologically damaged to the point of suicide.

 - Vindicated by History: When the short came out, it garnered a polarizing reception due to its disturbing premise and the fact that it was directed by a white filmmaker who is sensationalizing an African-American family.
-But after the director's feature-film debut Hereditary released, people looked into this in a positive light, often credited for boosting Ari Aster's film career, and even receiving praise from an African-American incest survivor for handling the subject matter very well.
+But after Aster's feature debut Hereditary was released to great success, more people began looking at the short in a positive light, often crediting it for boosting his film career.
+It even received praise from an African-American incest survivor for handling the subject matter very well.

 - The Woobie: Sidney Johnson is a successful poet and the husband and father of Joan and Isaiah respectively.
 When Isaiah develops an incestuous obsession for him, Sidney is subjected to 14 years of sexual abuse at his hands all while his wife ignores said abuse.
 Whilst writing a memoir as a recollection on the abuse, Isaiah threatens him with much worse after discovering it.
 After getting viciously raped by his son in the bathtub, Sidney mentally breaks down and escapes the house only to then get run over by a van.